journey-js/journey/dist-setup.md

 Our project structure has a *src* folder where we will develop our application and a *dist* folder where our distribution will be written to.

-We structure *dist.js* into logical parts (functions) that match our [Goals Section]().
-All these parts will return a promise so we don't have to worry about which part performs asynchronous work.
+We structure *dist.js* into sections (JS functions) that match our [Goals](#goal).
+The functions will return a promise so we don't have to worry about which section performs asynchronous work.

-First we create a **start** function that assembles (calls) all these parts into our final distribution.
-Once we have **start** defined we will add all the individual parts to our script.
+First we create a **start** function that assembles all the various sections into a distribution.
+Once we have **start** defined we will add the different sections to our script.

 ```js
 let fsPath = require( 'path' );